Tex Richards: College years

 Robert graduated from the University of Pittsburgh in 1910 with a degree in mechanical engineering.
 He was president of his class and a member of Alpha Alpha Fraternity.
 He was a four-year letterman in track and field and football.
 Robert's brother, David, also played on the 1909 and 1910 teams.
 Robert returned to Pitt to help with subsequent teams after 1910.
 He was an active alumnus, participating in dinners and events.

 Personal life

-In 1915 Robert married Jennie Elton Wyatt.
-In 1916 they had their first and only child, Darlie Virginia.
+In 1915, Robert married Jennie Elton Wyatt.
+In 1916, they had their first and only child, Darlie Virginia.
 Robert worked at the Standard Steel Car Company in Butler, Pennsylvania, as a mechanical engineer.
 He served in the Pennsylvania Army National Guard for 3 months in Company L, 16th Regiment as a private, and 2 years in Company A, 18th Regiment and 3 years in Company K, 18th Regiment, where he became a sergeant.
-He died from the Spanish flu pandemic in Butler in 1918.
+He died from the Spanish flu pandemic in Butler on November 7, 1918, aged 29.
 He was buried at Woodlawn Cemetery in Wilkinsburg, Pennsylvania.